-The event will begin at 6:45am with a 400 meter outdoor pool swim at the Asheville Rec Park pool.
-The swim will feature a time-trial start with the fastest swimmers going first.
+The event will begin at 6:45am with a 400 meter outdoor pool swim at the Asheville Rec Park pool (pending permit approvals).
+The swim features a time-trial start with the fastest swimmers going first, and the rest following in approximately 5 second intervals.
 Swimmers will enter the water by running across a mat at the water’s edge near the shallow end of the pool and run into begin the swim.

 After the 400 meter swim, athletes will exit the pool and quickly enter the transition area.

 The bike course will feature some rolling and challenging hills making for a true Asheville kind of bike ride!
-The 11.6 mile course will consist of some flat roads, turning into rolling landscape before returning to the Rec Park for a very fast run.
+The 11.6 mile course will consist of some flat roads, turning into rolling landscape before returning to Asheville Recreation Park for a very fast run.

 While the road will be open to traffic, most of the course is lightly traveled.
 Flat and fast is the name of the game on this 5K.

 Novice + Beginner tri-athletes love this race!
 The pool swim is great for new swimmers & the run is a flat, ‘easy’ course to navigate.
 Please note: the bike course has been challenging to some beginners in year’s past.
 Be prepared to ride over several challenging hills with steep grades.
 You will be required to stay on your bike, you may not get off your bike and push it up hills, this is a safety hazard.

 Elite athletes – get ready for a PR!
 This race is fast and is a huge hit among local elites.
 The time trial swim start in a 50m pool allows swimmers to spread out.
 The bike leg is flat the first couple miles, so get down in your aero bars and push it.
 The middle section has some steep hills just get outta the saddle and roll over em!
 There are several downhill sections that are smokin’ fast!
 Many elites have PR’d during the 5k run, bring your racing flats!